d33fur/caso/README.md

 # 1. About caso (CAuchy SOlver)
-This is header-only C++ library for solving Cauchy problem using numerical method.
+This is header-only C++ library for solving Cauchy problem using numerical methods.

 # 2. Usage
 Let's take $$y''' + 3y'' + 3y' + y = 0, \quad y(0) = -1, \quad y'(0) = 2, \quad y''(0) = 3, \quad x \in [0, 1], \quad h = 0.01$$ Cauchy problem and solve it.